-- Clinical trials with better-sighted individuals The Company intends to start collecting clinical data at multiple sites in Europe and the U.S. during 2017 to determine if the Argus II provides sufficient clinical benefit to these better-sighted patients.
+- Clinical trials with better-vision individuals The Company intends to start collecting clinical data at multiple sites in Germany during 2018 to determine if the Argus II provides sufficient clinical benefit to these better-sighted patients.
 If successful, the Company would proceed with the various required steps to obtain regulatory approval and reimbursement coverage for treatment of this expanded patient group. - Retinal stimulation protocols We believe that we can achieve improved resolution by adjusting retinal stimulation techniques.
 An example is the use of current steering to cause perception of pixels between electrodes.
 By producing these 'virtual' pixels, we may be able to increase the effective resolution of the Argus II beyond the physical number of electrodes (which today total 60).
-We began testing these techniques in patients during Q4 2016 and have obtained some encouraging initial results, but testing is still in early stage and no assurance can be given that we will be successful.
-We expect to continue patient testing in 2017, and assuming successful clinical results, would target commercial implementation of these revised retinal stimulation protocols in 2018.
-Given the initial positive results with our retinal stimulation protocol testing, we have prioritized this work ahead of our next-generation external hardware. - External hardware We continue our development of a new external system.
+We expect to continue the patient testing in 2018 with commercial implementation of these revised retinal stimulation protocols in early 2019. - External hardware We plan to submit our new external system to the FDA in mid-2018.
 The new externals will include redesigns of the head mounted telemetry system (glasses), camera and video processing unit (VPU).
 The new VPU will possess processing power many times greater than the current Argus II system, which will enable enhanced image processing and support for the commercial implementation of the new retina stimulation protocols discussed above.
-We anticipate that the new external system will be commercially available in 2018.

-• Other longer-term R&D efforts - We are developing even more advanced software to improve the quality and usefulness of the Argus II vision delivered to patients.
+We anticipate that the new external system will be commercially available in late 2018. - Other longer-term R&D efforts We are developing more advanced software to improve the quality and usefulness of the Argus II vision delivered to patients.
 If successful, we expect that these software packages will run on the new external system described above.
-As part of this effort, we recently signed an exclusive license and funding agreement for issued and future patents with a commercial partner, providing funding to Second Sight for research including two research grants, totaling more than \$450,000, from the National Eye Institute.
-This research will be related to distance filtering and thermal imaging.
 The development of advanced software packages is in the early phases and no assurance can be made that our efforts will be successful nor can we predict commercialization dates.

-Leverage proven ARGUS technology to restore some vision with cortical stimulation and expand addressable market to include a portion of the almost 6 million patients who are blind from eye trauma, optic nerve disease, and other unpreventable causes
+Leverage proven Argus technology to restore some vision with cortical stimulation and expand addressable market to include a portion of the almost 6 million patients who are blind from eye trauma, optic nerve disease, and other untreatable causes

-We believe we can further expand our market to include nearly all profoundly blind individuals, other than those who are blind due to preventable diseases or due to brain damage, by developing a visual cortical prosthesis.
-We refer to this product as the Orion TM I visual prosthesis system.
-We estimate that there are approximately 5.8 million people worldwide who are legally blind due to causes other than preventable conditions, RP or AMD.
-If approved for marketing, the FDA and other regulatory agencies will determine the subset of these patients who are eligible for the Orion I.
+We believe we can further expand our market to include nearly all profoundly blind individuals, other than those who are blind due to currently treatable diseases or due to direct brain damage of the visual cortex, by developing a visual cortical prosthesis.
+We refer to this product as the Orion visual prosthesis system.
+We estimate that there are approximately 5.8 million people worldwide who are legally blind due to causes other than currently treatable conditions (including RP) or AMD.
+If approved for marketing, the FDA and other regulatory agencies will determine the subset of these patients who are eligible for the Orion.

-Our objective in designing and developing the Orion I visual prosthesis system is to bypass the optic nerve and directly stimulate the part of the brain responsible for vision.
-As currently under development, the Orion I visual prosthesis system is based on technology that we utilize in our Argus II system, thereby reducing engineering investment costs and risks, and leveraging the reliability of the Argus II platform.
-We plan to submit an Investigational Device Exemption (IDE) application to the FDA in 2017 to begin a human feasibility study of the Orion I visual prosthesis system.
-We also expect to implant and activate our Orion I visual prosthesis system in human subjects during 2017.
-This study will confirm initial findings in our human pilot study we announced in Q4 2016 and provide the first human data of a fully functional wireless visual cortical stimulator system including the external video camera system.
-This initial study in a small number of subjects, if successful, should also form the basis for an expansion to a pivotal clinical trial in 2018.
+Our objective in designing and developing the Orion visual prosthesis system is to bypass the optic nerve and directly stimulate the part of the brain responsible for vision.
+The Orion visual prosthesis system is based on technology that we utilize in our Argus II system, thereby reducing engineering investment costs and risks, and leveraging the reliability of the Argus II platform.